ST3VI3-RICHI3/Jb_mtpyre/README.md

 # Jb_mtpyre
-A Jailbreak map first started by Rotomington, now being worked on by both me and Roto'
+A Jailbreak map first started by Rotomington, now being worked on by both me and Rotomington.

 ## Custom content
 The Custom content folder houses textures, sounds ETC.